RaXx00n/CPE-it/README.md

 ## <b>Install the ELK Stack</b>

 <b> NOTE: This process has now been automated with the script cpeit-elk/install.sh.
 Files can be uninstalled and cleaned with the script cpeit-elk/uninstall.sh.
 The scripts must be run as root.
-You can then skip to "configure ELK stack for authentication". </b>
+You can then skip to [Configuring the ELK stack for authentication](https://github.com/RaXx00n/cpeit/blob/main/README.md#configure-the-elk-stack-for-authentication). </b>

 The manual section below exists for troubleshooting and reference in potential script changes.
 It is also missing some steps.